 Instructions

-- Cook covered for 4-5 hours on High or if you want it to cook longer, you can reduce the heat a bit.
-(If the roast is exposed on the top, I like to open the lid every hour or so and flip it over but it isn’t really necessary if it’s not convenient.)
+- Tip!
+I like to check on the pork after about 30 minutes of cooking and give the pot a bit of a stir.
+If the top of the roast is exposed (above the liquid), I like to open the lid every hour or so and flip it over, but it isn’t really necessary if it’s not convenient.

-- Stir the meat into the sauce, and let simmer about another 1/2 hour, UNCOVERED, to thicken up the sauce.
+- Stir the meat into the sauce, and let the pork simmer in the sauce UNCOVERED, for another 30-45 minutes, to thicken up and reduce the sauce.

-- Serve on crusty rolls with bbq sauce, coleslaw on the sandwich or on the side, if desired.
+- Serve on crusty rolls with coleslaw on the sandwich or on the side, if desired.
+If you like a more BBQ-style sandwich, you can drizzle your favourite BBQ sauce over the shredded pork when serving, as well.

 Notes